Drawing Accounting Definition

 The word drawings refer to a withdrawal of cash or other assets from the proprietorship/partnership business by the Owner/Promoter of the business/enterprise for its personal use.
 Any such withdrawals made by owner leads to a reduction in owner’s equity invested in the Enterprise.
-Therefore, it is important to record such withdrawals (made by the owner) over the year in the balance sheet of the enterprise as a reduction in owner’s equity and assets.
+Therefore, it is crucial to record such withdrawals (made by the owner) over the year in the balance sheet of the enterpriseBalance Sheet Of The EnterpriseA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company. as a reduction in owner’s equity and assets.

 To understand the concept of the drawing account and its utility, let’s start with a practical example of a transaction in a sole proprietorship business.
-Assuming the owner (Mr ABC) started the proprietorship business (XYZ Enterprises) with an investment/equity capital of $1000.
+Assuming the owner (Mr. ABC) started the proprietorship business (XYZ Enterprises) with an investment/equity capital of $1000.

 The Balance sheet of XYZ Enterprises as on 1st April 2017 is as below:

-Suppose Mr ABC takes out $100 from the business for its personal use during the financial year FY18.
+Suppose Mr. ABC takes out $100 from the business for its personal use during the financial year FY18.
 The impact of the above transaction on the Balance sheet will be a reduction in the cash balance and in the owner’s equity capital by $100.
 Therefore, the Balance Sheet after the transaction will look like this:

 Drawing Account Journal Entry

-Extending our discussion from initial section of the article where we have taken the example of Mr. ABC (Owner) making a withdrawal of $100 from its proprietorship business (XYZ Enterprises) for its personal use.
+Extending our discussion from the initial section of the article where we have taken the example of Mr. ABC (Owner) making a withdrawal of $100 from its proprietorship business (XYZ Enterprises) for its personal use.
 This transaction will lead to a reduction in owners’ equity capital of the XYZ Enterprises and also a reduction in Cash Balance of the enterprise.

-Since a drawing account is set up as contra owner’s equity account to record this and similar other transactions of this nature, following transactions will be recorded in drawing account.
-Drawing account Journal entry for the above cash transaction by owner will be recorded with a debitDebitDebit is an entry in the books of accounts, which either increases the assets or decreases the liabilities.
-According to the double-entry system, the total debits should always be equal to the total credits. in owner’s and as credit in the cash account.
+Since this account is set up as contra owner’s equity account to record this and similar other transactions of this nature, the following transactions will be recorded in the drawing account.
+Its Journal entry for the above cash transaction by owner will be recorded with a debitDebitDebit is an entry in the books of accounts, which either increases the assets or decreases the liabilities.
+According to the double-entry system, the total debits should always be equal to the total credits. in owner’s and as a credit in the cash account.
 The entries for the above transactions will be as below:

 Therefore, at the end of the Year owner’s equity balance will be as below: